 So you want to be an actor?
-Here is the essential and valuable advice you need to get started… WITHOUT having to give up the day job, WITHOUT taking a HUGE loan and three years of your life to go to drama school,and WITHOUT risking facing a life of penury and rejection.
+Here is the essential and valuable advice you need to achieve your creative ambitions … WITHOUT having to give up the day job … WITHOUT taking a HUGE loan … WITHOUT having to commit three years of your life to go to drama school … and WITHOUT risking facing a life of penury and rejection.

 Zoe Cunningham has 15 years’ experience working in the technology sector and is currently Managing Director of Softwire Technology.
 In 2013 she was named as one of the 100 most influential people in Tech City, selected by the BBC as the Brightest Woman in Britain and she accompanied Prime Minister David Cameron on his trade delegation to China.